akivalichtner/workload/README.md

 - The listener calls the parser, which parses the SQL statement into an AST.
 - The listener calls the type checker, which checks the AST and produces an abstract query plan.
 - The listener calls the optimizer, which turns the abstract query plan into a real query plan.
+- The optimizer calls the query statistics service (QSS) to find out stats about the objects.
 - The listener calls the table representation service (TRS) in the plan and runs the statement.
 - The driver requests a session ID.
 Figure out a way for the listener to generate this.
 - The type checker calls the data dictionary service (DDS), to look up tables etc.
 - The type checker gets a shared dictionary lock on the relevant items (from the DDS.)
 - The TRS runs the query operation.
+- The listener collects statistics and updates the QSS.
 - Add support for these SQL statements, in order:
     - A trivial INSERT statement.
     - A trivial UPDATE statement.